CrazyMonkey333/CmPortfolio/README.md

     data entries, and in doing so we will determine what factors make the most significant impacts on the model to make the model more effective.
 Furthermore, we will test and verify these results on a competitive website for data scientists (keggle) and come to an analysis on how effective the model actually is.
 ### Essentially we are asking the question:
 1. What factors really matter in determining a fair market value?

-# Brief Summary of Analysis and visualizations:
+### Brief Summary of Analysis and Visualizations:
 The plan of attack on cleaning this data changed numerous times through the process of analyzing the data.
 The data has 82 columns which include 23 nominal, 23 ordinal, 14 discrete, and 20 continuous variables.

 #### Cleaning the Ordinals:
-The 23 ordinal values had a lot of null values, but 'NA' was often an option so in the interest of simplicity I assumed the assessor did not mark anything there, the home likely did not have one.
+The 23 ordinal values had a lot of null values, but 'NA' was often an option.
+So in the interest of simplicity I assumed the assessor did not mark anything there and fulled nulls with 'NA', because the home likely did not have that feature.
 This worked great for the basement, garage, fireplace, fence, pool and other quality and condition assessments with no values.
 I set up a dictionary to change the values in the data set of all the ordinal columns into ordered numerical values.
 NA being set at 0 and the quality and condition starting from worst at 1 and best at the maximum.
+The features did not all have the same numerical quantity of ranking these qualities, however that can be fixed in the modeling process by using a standard scaler on the data.

 #### Cleaning the Nominals:
 For the nominal values, all null values were set to 'NA'.
-Then I individually domified them and checked their correlation to determine what was relevant.
+Then I individually one-hot encoded them and checked their correlation to determine what was most relevant to price.
 I'll go further into detail on this process later in this report.

 #### Cleaning the Numerical:
 Most of the numerical values did not have many null values.
 In fact, 10 of the numerical columns only had one single null value.
 So not to skew the data I set the null value in each of those 10 columns to the mean of their respective columns.
 This may have had a small but hardly significant dampening effect on the standard deviation.
-This is something that as interested me for further inspection later.
-What should one do if there are lots of null values?
+This is something that has interested me for further inspection later.
+What should one do if there are lots of null values in numerical columns?
+Replacing with the mean cannot be good when there are large amounts of data with null values.
+However in this case because these numerical columns are such a minor subset of the larger dataset I'm going to go with this method.

 Lot Frontage is one of those cases, in which it has many null values.
 I decided not to include Lot Frontage as a determining variable in my model because of these null values.
 Initially I measured Lot Frontage correlation to sale price as 34% with those null values as null (so not included in the calculation), and I also calculated it with setting the nulls to the mean and it only slightly changed the correlation down to 32.5%.
 However, setting the nulls to equal zero significantly decreased the correlation to the sale price down to 18%.
 Seeing that I had no actual clue why these values were null I figured best to leave it out of the model entirely, just in case.
+Perhaps with a different method of cleaning null values I could solve this issue.
+Lot Frontage has a significant impact on price so it is a big bummer to cut it out.

-# Exploratory Data Analysis
+### Exploratory Data Analysis

-### Heatmap of the absolute value of all variables correlated to sale price
+#### Heatmap of the absolute value of all variables correlated to sale price
 ![title](photos/proj_2_absolutevalue_ALL_heatmap.jpg)

  To analyze the data, one of the first actions I took was to check the correlations of the numerical columns and ordered columns and take note of the columns of interest.
 I considered all the columns with correlation coefficients with an absolute value greater than 0.45 to be worthy of including in the model because of their strong relationship to price.
 Furthermore, for simplification, I combined living area above grade with basement total square footage minus the unfinished basement area.
 This will give us the total living area and that seems to be one of the most important factors in making a clear and coherent model.
 The best fit line follows a more linear path with these elements combined.